-As a life-long Philadelphian and avid collector of music related memorabilia, I wanted to donate something to this project that had a local connection.
-My collection consists of radios from 1920-1960, sheet music, records and old advertisements.
-Aside from these many items my true obsession was in trying to get every item that featured the RCA Dog, also known as Little Nipper.
+As a life-long Philadelphian and avid collector of music related memorabilia, I wanted to donate something to this project that had a local connection: my collection consists of radios from 1920-1960, sheet music, records and old advertisements.
+Aside from these many items, my true obsession is in trying to get every item that featured the RCA Dog, also known as Little Nipper.
 This vintage tin contains the needles that are required to play a record on a Victrola.

 READ MORE AT: www.sakecoltrane.com